 No one wins.

-All you end up with is a poorly suited employee, who is with you over months reducing your businesses efficiency.
+All you end up with is a poorly suited employee, who is with you for months reducing your business’s efficiency.

 While there is no magic bullet to solve this problem, there are some things you can do to reduce the likelihood of this happening.

 Give your new employee a difficult first task as quickly as possible.
 Certainly, in their first two or three weeks.

 The task should be designed to challenge them, force them to ask questions, and enable you to get a really good picture of their work style, competence, ability to follow instructions and solve problems.

 Remember your goal is not just to get some work done but also to be able to say without hesitation they are awesome, or they are not up to the standard you need.

 People tend to act consistently.
 If your employee starts well, it is likely that behavior will continue.
 The converse is also true if your new hire starts off erratically that behavior will likely keep reoccurring.

 If you are not sure, you have failed, not them.